theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/config-command-line-tool.md

 ---
-layout: page
-title: Creating extractions without using the Xtract Universal Designer
+title: Create Extractions via Commandline
-description: Creating extractions without using the Xtract Universal designer GUI
+description: Creating extractions without using the Designer GUI
-redirect_from:
-  - xtract-universal/explanation-of-using-config-command-line-tool
-permalink: /:collection/:path
-weight: 25
 ---

-As of Xtract Universal Version 4.26.1, the command line tool xu-config.exe is available to customers in the installation directory of Xtract Universal, e.g. `C:\Program Files\XtractUniversal\xu-config.exe`.
+As of {{ productName }} Version 4.26.1, the command line tool xu-config.exe is available to customers in the installation directory of {{ productName }}, e.g. `C:\Program Files\XtractUniversal\xu-config.exe`.
-The xu-config.exe tool creates extractions, sources and destinations outside of the Xtract Universal Designer.
+The xu-config.exe tool creates extractions, sources and destinations outside of the {{ productName }} Designer.

 The xu-config.exe tool supports the following extraction types:
 - [Table](https://help.theobald-software.com/en/xtract-universal/table)